-The major parameters in a freely oscillating spherical bubble system are the equilibrium size of the bubble $R_r$ ; the expansion ratio $R_0/R_E$ , where $R_0$ is the initial size of the bubble during the simulations (also the maximum bubble radius); the ambient pressure $P{\alpha}$ ; and finally the initial composition of the bubble in terms of the percentage of hydrogen.
-Table 2 summarizes the employed values of the control parameters for a quick scan of the optimal parameter combination.
-The atmospheric pressure is denoted by $p{atm} = 101.3$ kPa.
-The total number of parameter combinations is $7 \cdot 7 \cdot 13 \cdot 3 = 1911$ .
-Due to the stiff nature of the governing equations, only a small number of parameter combinations can be simulated within a reasonable time with the MATLAB built-in stiff solver (ode15s).
-It is shown in Section 5 that the optimum value often lies on one of the upper or lower limits of the specified parameters.
-In such cases, additional simulations are run to seek the optimum parameter combination.
+The major parameters in a freely oscillating spherical bubble system are the equilibrium size of the bubble R_E ; the expansion ratio R_0/R_E , where R_0 is the initial size of the bubble during the simulations (also the maximum bubble radius); the initial composition of the bubble in terms of the percentage of hydrogen H% and finally the ambient pressure P{∞} .
+Table 2 summarizes the employed ranges of the control parameters.
+Due to the stiff nature of the governing equations, the build-in Python solvers LSODA and Radau are used, which are stiff algorithms.
+The full program code is available at [29].
+We take care that the optimum values do not lie on the upper or lower limits of the specified parameters.

 The reason behind the parameter selection is as follows.
-The equilibrium bubble size describes how much is the amount of nitrogen and hydrogen gas inside the bubble.
+The equilibrium bubble size describes how much is theamount of nitrogen and hydrogen gas inside the bubble.
 The larger the equilibrium size of the bubble, the more substance participates in the reactions.
+The bubble radius should not be more than 10 mm otherwise the bubble will have poor spherical stability, because the surface tension force is inversely proportional to the equilibrium bubble radius [5, 7].
 The expansion ratio describes the potential energy of the bubble; see Section 4 for more details.
 This is the energy that can be focused during the first collapse of the bubble and create extreme conditions.
 In the long term, all the potential energy is dissipated by viscous forces.
-The ambient pressure is an important parameter from the input energy point of view.
+From stoichiometric considerations, the optimal initial composition of the bubble would be 75% hydrogen and 25% nitrogen.
+However, due to the short time scale of the extreme conditions and the reaction pathway involving intermediates such as NH and NH2, the internal composition of the bubble may not be fully converted into ammonia.
+Thus, tuning the initial composition of the mixture might result in higher energy intensity.
+The ambient pressure is an important parameter from the view of the input energy and the equilibrium concentration of ammonia.
 A large portion of the input energy is spent to displace the volume of the surrounding liquid.
 The lower the ambient pressure, the less energy is needed for such displacement.
-From stoichiometric considerations, the optimal initial composition of the bubble would be 75% hydrogen and 25% nitrogen.
-However, due to the triple bond of nitrogen and due to the short time scale of the extreme conditions, the internal composition of the bubble can be short of dissociated nitrogen.
-Thus, tuning the initial composition of the mixture might result in higher energy efficiency.
+However, higher ambient pressure favors higher equilibrium concentrations of ammonia.

-Table 2 Summary of the control parameters and their employed values
+Table 2 Summary of the control parameters and their employed ranges